Operate a Pool

 Stacker: the STX address of the delegator

-Pox Address: The BTC address of the pool operator where they will receive the BTC rewards
+Pox Address: The BTC address of the pool operator where they will receive the BTC rewards.
+If the delegator has set his own BTC address in the

 Lock period: number of cycles to lock for.
 If the delegator provided the until burn height argument, then the end of these cycles cannot be past the expiration provided.
-Max lock period is 12
+The maximum lock period that a pool operator can provide in this function call is 12.

 This step also allows the pool operator to proactively choose which Stackers they’ll accept delegation from.
 For “closed” pools, the pool operator will only call this function for approved Stackers.
 It is up to each pool operator who runs a closed pool to implement this process.

-This step can happen for many Stackers before going to the next step.
+This step can be repeated for multiple Stackers before going to the next step.

 If you look at the function source code, you'll see that the delegate-stack-stx

-function sets the stacker's reward cycle to be the next reward cycle.
+function sets the stacker's first reward cycle to be the next reward cycle.

 transaction, you'll want to make sure that the reward cycles match.